Higgins Lake Level — Data Gathering:

-Another important point in this analysis is the amount of time the dam is fully closed between June 15th and Sept 15th for each year, depicted by the green line.
+Another important point in this analysis is the amount of time the dam is fully closed each year between June 15th and Sept 15th, depicted by the green line on each year’s chart.
 With the exception of just a handful of days in many, but not all, of these years, the dam has remained closed – except for the 4.75 ft. unregulated opening.
-In 2009, 2013 and 2016 the dam was never opened during the June 15th to Sept 15th period.
+In 2009, 2013, 2016 and 2018 the dam was never opened during the June 15th to Sept 15th period.

-In spite of the County’s best efforts to maintain the lake as close as possible to legal lake level, the 4.75 ft. unregulated opening plays a significant role in preventing this from happening.
+In spite of the County’s best efforts to maintain the lake as close as possible to Legal (summer) Level, the 4.75 ft. unregulated opening plays a significant role in preventing this from happening.
 The “bottom line” is that the dam as currently configured, without any means to restrict outflow through the unregulated 4.75 ft. opening, is not capable of maintaining the lake level consistent with the existing Court Order.
-Would a restrictor plate in the 4.75 ft. unregulated opening help to maintain the legal level from Ice Out to Nov 1st as required by the Court Order?
-In the estimation of the Spicer Group, the Engineering firm that analyzed the existing dam configuration in 2010, a properly designed restrictor plate in the 4.75 ft. unregulated opening could reduce the amount the lake level drops in the late summer/fall by as much as 2 inches.
-When an inch or so of water can make the difference in getting one’s boat off the hoist, a 2 inch improvement is more than significant.
+Would a restrictor plate in the unregulated 4.75 ft. opening help to maintain the Legal (summer) Level from Ice Out to Nov 1st as defined by the Court Order?
+In the estimation of the Spicer Group, the Engineering firm that analyzed the existing dam configuration in 2010, a properly designed restrictor plate in the 4.75 ft. unregulated opening could reduce the amount the lake level drops in the late summer/fall by as much as two inches.
+When an inch or so of water can make the difference in getting one’s boat off the hoist, a one or two inch improvement is more than significant.